edray28/BitcoinPriceWebsite/README.md

 # BitcoinPriceWebsite

 Bitcoin Cryptocurrency Price Website
-V 1.1 With Javascript AND Cryptonator API But not Responsive
+V 1.2 With Javascript AND Cryptonator API Implemented
+Status: Completed?
+Can be Updated